 The Counseling Practicum Clinic offers counseling services to people in Muncie and the surrounding area.
-Counseling and counseling psychology graduate students work with clients under the supervision of licensed psychologists and counselors.
+Counseling and Counseling Psychology graduate students with clients under the supervision of licensed psychologists and counselors.
+Counseling services are available in-person or via telehealth video sessions

 We provide counseling services to adults, children, adolescents, couples, families, and groups for: